LeetLLM

 3. Smaller models need more guardrails

-4. Always have an escape hatch
+4. Have an escape hatch

 Max iterations, cost caps, and timeouts aren't optional.
 An agent without limits is a liability.
 Set conservative limits first and relax them based on observed behavior.